gbadev-org/tonc/content/regbg.md

 </table>
 </div>

-### Bonus demo: the 'text' in text bg and introducing tonclib {#ssec-demo-hello}
+### Bonus demo: the 'text' in text bg and introducing libtonc {#ssec-demo-hello}

 Woo, bonus demo!
 This example will serve a number of purposes.
-The first is to introduce tonclib, a library of code to make life on the GBA a bit easier.
+The first is to introduce libtonc, a library of code to make life on the GBA a bit easier.
 In past demos, I've been using *toolbox.h/c* to store useful macros and functions.
 This is alright for very small projects, but as code gets added, it becomes very hard to maintain everything.
 It's better to store common functionality in [libraries](https://en.wikipedia.org/wiki/Library_(computing)) that can be shared among projects.

 The second reason is to show how you can output text, which is obviously an important ability to have.
 Tonclib has an extensive list of options for text rendering – too much to explain here – but its interface is pretty easy.
 For details, visit the [Tonc Text Engine chapter](tte.html).